GovindPullagura/dpdZero/README.md

 | ------------------ | -------------------------------------------------------------- |
 | `KEY_NOT_FOUND` | The provided key does not exist in the database. |
 | `INVALID_TOKEN` | Invalid access token provided. |

+### Tech Stack

+DPDZero is built using the following technologies and libraries:

+- **Node.js:** The server-side runtime environment for building fast and scalable applications in JavaScript.

+- **Express.js:** A minimal and flexible Node.js web application framework used for building robust APIs.

+- **MySQL:** A popular open-source relational database management system used to store user accounts and data.

+- **Sequelize:** A powerful and flexible Object-Relational Mapping (ORM) library for Node.js and JavaScript, used for managing and interacting with relational databases.

+- **JSON Web Tokens (JWT):** A standard for secure authentication and authorization between the server and clients.

+- **npm:** The package manager for Node.js, used to manage project dependencies.

+- **bcrypt:** A library for securely hashing user passwords before storing them in the database.

+- **dotenv:** A module for loading environment variables from a `.env` file, which is used to store sensitive configuration data.

+- **nodemon:** A utility that monitors for changes in your application and automatically restarts the server when changes are detected, making development more efficient.